I’m Jonas Ellison. And that’s my little girl, Rory, on the right (your right). We’re both a bit older now, but not much else has changed…

 Secondly, the tone that I write and talk in here on this blog is as if you and I were sitting across a table from each other - either at a coffee shop or a pub.
 I write to you, dear reader (and also to myself), not the masses.

 Thirdly, the name brings to mind a common table in a family dining room.
-It’s where everyone gathers, eats, drinks, plays cards, tells stories, and all the other things that humans do when they come together.
+It’s where everyone gathers, eats, drinks, plays cards, tells stories, and all the other things that humans do when they come together around a table.

 And finally, we have the altar table at church.
 In liturgical churches like mine, this is where the thanksgiving meal takes place and it’s where the entire mass is centered.